BeiningBogen/iOS-Kristiania/forelesning07/README.md

 # NSThread vs GCD vs NSOperationQueue

 - GCD for easy use, day to day usage
-- NSTread if you need full control
+- NSThread if you need full control
-- NSOperationQueue if you need to set queues with maxs tasks, specific ordering etc
+- NSOperationQueue if you need to set queues with max tasks, specific ordering etc.

 ---